Hybrid Approach for Enhancing Lesion Segmentation in Fundus Images

+\cite{cao_swin-unet_2021} Swin UNet extends the UNet framework by replacing convolutions with Swin Transformer blocks, enabling efficient local and global feature extraction.
+Its shifted-window self-attention and encoder–decoder structure provide strong multi-scale representation, making it effective for medical image segmentation.

-\subsection{New architecture - a combination of the legacy and modern segmentation methods:}
+\subsection{New Architecture - Combination of the Traditional and Modern Segmentation Methods:}

-This paper proposes a novel architecture that integrates traditional image segmentation models with contemporary machine learning (ML) techniques, each with distinct strengths and limitations.
-Traditional segmentation models \cite{achanta_slic_2012, neubert_compact_2014,felzenszwalb_efficient_2004,vedaldi_quick_2008} often depend on object characteristics such as colour or intensity patterns, requiring manual adjustment of parameters like compactness, the number of segments, and the size of each image's Gaussian kernel (sigma).
-In contrast, machine learning (ML) models can perform segmentation automatically without user input.
-However, these models are computationally intensive and require advanced GPUs, especially when training on full-size images.
-Our approach involves training an ML model on smaller images and then using it to generate the necessary data for the traditional models, thereby automating their operation.
-The architecture is shown in Fig. \ref{fig:Proposed_Architecture}.
+This study proposes a novel architecture that integrates traditional image segmentation models with contemporary ML techniques, each with distinct strengths and limitations.
+Traditional segmentation models \cite{achanta_slic_2012, neubert_compact_2014,felzenszwalb_efficient_2004,vedaldi_quick_2008} often depend on object characteristics such as color or intensity patterns, requiring manual adjustment of parameters like compactness, the number of segments, and the size of each image's Gaussian kernel (sigma).
+In contrast, ML models can perform segmentation automatically without user input.
+However, these models require large annotated datasets and are computationally intensive, often needing advanced GPUs; especially when trained on full-resolution images.
+Our approach addresses this by training an ML model on smaller images and using it to generate the required inputs for traditional models, thereby automating their operation.
+The overall architecture is shown in Fig.~\ref{fig:Proposed_Architecture}.

-This proposed hybrid method addresses several challenges outlined in this paper, including improved segmentation accuracy for larger images, enhanced energy and time efficiency, and better generalizability.
+The proposed hybrid method addresses several key challenges, including improved segmentation accuracy on small datasets with large images, better performance when lesion edges are faint or unclear, enhanced energy and time efficiency, and improved generalizability.